Skip to main content

 How Copper Infiltration Works

 3. Capillary infiltration occurs.
 Molten copper is drawn into the interconnected pore network of the iron compact by capillary action.
-The drivinx force is the thermodynamic preference of molten copper to wet iron surfaces.
+The driving force is the thermodynamic preference of molten copper to wet iron surfaces.

 The ratio of copper infiltrant to iron compact is calculated from the pore volume - if the pore volume is 15% of part volume, the copper billet is sized to supply approximately 15% of part volume in copper.
 Excess copper may pool on the part surface and must be removed.